Updated: Jul 13

 Years ago I was telling an old friend about my cocktail hobby, and he said he recently came across a drink that became a fast favorite: the Vieux Carré.
 I learned its cool history.
-It was invented in the 1930s at the Hotel Monteleone in New Orleans, a landmark that boasts a revolving carousel bar atop the building (pictured).
+It was invented in the 1930s at the Hotel Monteleone in New Orleans, a landmark that boasts a revolving carousel bar (pictured).
 Having the drink there is on my bucket list.
 Crafted from six different bottles, the Vieux Carré has become my signature that I make for friends upon request.

 I didn’t start drinking coffee until grad school.
 My joke up until then was: “I don’t drink coffee.
 It keeps me up all day.”
 Hilarious, I know.
 At that same time I started drinking scotch.
 (The circa 1993 ad that hooked me pictured.
 Sorry not sorry.)
 Had I known more and tried more, I probably would have switched to bourbon much sooner than I did.